kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 **Track Priority**:
 The priority of the group relative to all other FETCH and SUBSCRIBE requests within the session.
-The publisher should transmit *lower* values first during congestion.
+The publisher should transmit *higher* values first during congestion.

 **Group Offset**:
 The requested offset in bytes *after* the GROUP message.